+MCAN is the largest MIC in Canada and the only federally regulated MIC.
 MCAN provides sustainable growth and returns for our shareholders by leveraging our real estate expertise and providing our shareholders with unique access to investments in the Canadian real estate market and the returns that they generate.
-Our business includes real estate lending and investing, including residential mortgage lending, residential construction lending, non-residential construction and commercial lending, investing in a portfolio of REITs, and investing in and being invested in strategic private investments like (i) MCAP (privately-owned and Canada's largest independent mortgage finance company) in which we own an almost 14% interest; and (ii) non-marketable equity-based real estate development funds and mortgage funds.
+Our business includes real estate lending and investing, including residential mortgage lending, residential construction lending, non-residential construction and commercial lending, investing in a portfolio of REITs, and investing in and being invested in strategic private investments like (i) MCAP (privately-owned and Canada's largest independent mortgage finance company) in which we own an almost 14% interest; and (ii) non-marketable debt funds and equity-based real estate development funds.
 We provide a breadth of expertise in all facets of the real estate cycle that our shareholders benefit from.
 Our unique tax structure as a flow-through MIC allows us to not be taxed at the corporate level by distributing all of our taxable earnings annually to shareholders.
 It also means that 67% of our non-consolidated tax assets are to be held in residential mortgages and cash.